Our POLAR webpage offers a range of information, documents and resources aimed at self-learning for general practice staff. Please browse and enjoy.

 Clinic Summary Report

-For the following data quality and patient data walkthroughs, BP and MD users should use the Clinic Summary report, and check under Bookmarks, and, for the moment, Zedmed users should use the Summary Zedmed report (desktop version).
+For the following data quality and patient data walkthroughs, BP and MD users should use the Clinic Summary report, and check under Bookmarks, and, for the moment, Zedmed users should use the Summary Zedmed report.

 - Care Plan - find patients with a MH care plan, no review.pdf

-- Diabetes - patients without care plans over 12 to 24+ months.pdf
+- Diabetes - find patients with care plan over 12 to 24+ months and no care plan review.pdf

-- Health assessments - patients without health assessments in a defined group.pdf
+- Health assessments - find eligible patients without health assessments.pdf

 Clinical Indicators Report

-The Clinical Indicators report is still available but the Patient List does not currently show patient names, only patient ID numbers from the practice software.
+The Clinical Indicators report is still available but the Patient List does not currently print, work is being done to rectify the situation.

 Please note: under Exclusion Filters, always select a date within the category that you are filtering, e.g. for Immunisations, select from Immunisation Type AND from Immunisations Date Range).